lunes, 8 de junio de 2026

 Use these verbs in a sentence:

-b) Will: I will go to the park next Saturday.
+b) Will: I will go shopping next Friday.

-e) Has: He has new shoes!! / he has been in England two months.
+e) Has: He has new shoes!! / He has studied a lot.

 Letters we don't pronounce.